brianschubert/django-htcpcp-tea/docs/examples.rst

     The HTCPCP request listed above uses the ``BREW`` request method from the HTCPCP standard.
 If this method is not available to you in your HTTP client, the ``POST`` method can be used in place with no loss of functionality.

 This is a simple HTCPCP request that will prompt the server to return a list of available beverages.
-To the untrained eye, this file looks like an ordinary HTTP request: it has a well-formed request line, Host header, and some entity body.
+To the untrained eye, this file will look like an ordinary HTTP request: it has a well-formed request line, a Host header, and some entity body.
 A closer look, however, makes it clear that this request makes us of some unconventional HTTP.
 Most notably, the request method, found at the beginning of the request line, is ``BREW`` (not a particular common HTTP verb).
 Moreover, the content type is the HTCPCP specialize ``message/coffee`` pot, and the content itself is just the word "start".
 These three elements are key to creating a legal HTCPCP request.
 Get them wrong, and you will most likely be ignored by your digital barista.

 You can send this request to an HTCPCP server by running the following netcat command.